GeorginaCarlisle/inspiring-young-writers/README.md

 - Pointing me towards 'profanity-check' as a way to validate my writing inputs to prevent swear words and helping me to implement (alongside reading the documentation for profanity-check and Django documentation around validators).

 - Pointing me towards slugify as a way to create a slug, including giving an example of use.

+- Provided ideas for how to create a confirmation step when submitting writing to be published.

+- Provided ideas for how to program two submit buttons for a form that would lead to different outcomes

 ### Other projects